nnminhtan/AWS-Workshop/content/3-Configure-Response/3.2-Step-Function-response/3.2.4-Create-EventBridge-Rule/_index.md

 (or 6H depending your GuardDuty setting).
 The author recommend disabling this rule once you've completed the testing.
 {{% /notice %}}

+When you are done with all the steps, head to the next part of the Workshop which is [Configure Automated Response](../../../4-Configure-Automated-Response)